South Bristol Amateur Radio Club

 Welcome

-We welcome all comers to our club nights so please don't be afraid to turn up on Thursdays between about 19:30 hours local and 21:00 hours local.
-As has been said in various places throughout this site, the club is housed at the Novers Park Community Centre off Novers Park Road in Filwood, Bristol.
-Novers Park Community Centre is a members only facility, all members of the SBARC are also members of the Community Centre to address this.
+We welcome all comers to our Club nights so please don't be afraid to turn up on Thursdays between about 19:30 hours local and 22:00 hours local.
+The Club is housed at the Novers Park Community Association off Novers Park Road in Filwood, Bristol.
+Novers Park Community Association is a members only facility, all members of the SBARC are also members of the Community Association to address this.
 For visitors this means that you'll have to arrange for someone to let you in, which shouldn't be difficult as there is nearly always someone coming or going from the building.
+Alternatively we occupy the upper back room in the Community Association Building and the back door to our Club rooms will be open on Club nights.

 Finding Us

-The Novers Park Community Centre can be difficult to find on the first visit.
-The building itself can be found behind the Knowle West Media Centre, at 51.425541° North Latitude by 2.593772° West Longitude.
-Access is from Novers Park Road via a short single track alley between numbers 122 and 124 Novers Park Road.
-This entrance can be found at 51.425929° North Latitude by 2.593001° West Longitude.
+The Novers Park Community Association building can be difficult to find on the first visit.
+The building itself can be found behind the Knowle West Media Centre, at 51.425400° North Latitude by 2.593882° West Longitude (///hugs.sorry.dime).
+Access is from Novers Park Road via a short single track alley between numbers 2 and 124 Novers Park Road.
+This entrance can be found at 51.425929° North Latitude by 2.593001° West Longitude (///sober.trains.organ).

 By Car

-The easiest way to reach us by car is from the A4174 Hartcliffe Way into Novers Lane, across the roundabout into Leinster Avenue taking the first left after the Knowle West Media Centre into Novers Park Road and left into the access alley after the first 2 or 3 houses Once into the Novers Park Community Centre site there is ample free car parking.
-Please use the Google Maps powered map below to work out your own route.
+The easiest way to reach us by car is from the A4174 Hartcliffe Way into Novers Lane, across the roundabout into Leinster Avenue taking the first left after the Knowle West Media Centre into Novers Park Road and left into the access alley after the first 2 or 3 houses.
+Once into the Novers Park Community Association site there is ample free car parking.

 Other Modes